 Date issued Amendments made June 2016 to May 2017 See previous issues for related amendments.ENR Audit Guideline first issue up to version 3 October 2017 Separate Audit Guidelines published for consultation.
 Minor wording changes on page 1 to reflect incorporation of Endeavour Energy's new operating licence.

 Addition of Table A.3 to reflect Endeavour Energy's new operating licence.
-Addition of references to the varied licence conditions to Ausgrid and TransGrid licences.
+April 2018 Addition of references to the varied licence conditions to Ausgrid and TransGrid licences.
 Removing licence conditions in Appendix A and including only the references to licences.
 June 2019 Updates to reflect addition of critical infrastructure licence conditions to Essential Energy's operating licence.
 Minor wording changes to improve clarity.
 September 2023 Replaced the Tribunal members with ENR Committee members.
 Added requirement to audit exemption agreement(s) (section 1.2).
 Removed Table 1.1 and added a reference to IPART's Electricity networks audit guideline - Audit fundamentals, process and findings.
 Removed section referring to timing of Essential Energy's 2018-19 audit.
+July 2025 Updates to reflect the amendments to the critical infrastructure conditions of the varied network operator licences.